aparis69/MarchingCubeCpp/README.md

 ## Marching Cube C++
-A public domain header-only marching cube implementation in C++, without anything fancy.
-Only dependencies are <cmath> and <vector> headers.
+A public domain header-only marching cube implementation in C++ without anything fancy.
+Only dependencies are cmath and vector headers.
 I could get rid of vector and just use plain arrays, but it is more convenient for my personal projects to keep that way, though one could easily modify the implementation.

-Note that calling the main function marching_cube() may allocate a lot memory, depending on the resolution of your data.
-The function creates an indexed mesh having vertices, normals and indexes properly defined in their own arrays.
+Note that calling the main function marching_cube() may allocate a lot of memory depending on the resolution of your data.
+The function creates an indexed mesh with vertices, normals and indexes defined in their own arrays.

 You can optionally enable double precision by defining MC_CPP_USE_DOUBLE_PRECISION before including the header.